 Barbara C Buckinx

-Barbara Buckinx is Associate Research Scholar and Director of the Project on Self-Determination and Emerging Issues at the Liechtenstein Institute on Self-Determination, and Lecturer in Public and International Affairs at the Woodrow Wilson School, Princeton University.
+Barbara Buckinx is Associate Research Scholar and Director of the Project on Self-Determination and Emerging Issues at the Liechtenstein Institute on Self-Determination, and Lecturer in Public and International Affairs at the Princeton School of Public and International Affairs, Princeton University.
 She received her PhD in Politics from Princeton University in 2010.
 Dr. Buckinx also holds MA and MSc degrees in Psychology and Social and Political Theory, both from the University of Edinburgh.

 Prior to returning to Princeton, she was a pre-doctoral fellow with the Political Theory Project at Brown University, a Justitia Amplificata and Kassel Foundation post-doctoral fellow at Goethe University Frankfurt, and a Fellow with the Center on Global Justice at the University of California, San Diego.